surveybox-io/SurveyBoxSdk-Android/README.md

 Once the project is created, you'll see the project structure in the "Project" view on the left side of the IDE.
 The main components of your project, such as source code files, resources, and manifests, can be found here.

-**Step 3.** In the Project view (usually located on the left side of the IDE), navigate to the "app" module.
-Expand the "app" module by clicking on the arrow next to it.
-Look for a folder named "libs" within the "app" module.

-Copy the .aar file into the "libs" folder of your Android project.
-If the "libs" folder doesn't exist, you can create it manually in the "app" module.

-**Step 4.** Open your project's "build.gradle" file, located in the "app" module.
-It should be under the following path: "app/build.gradle".

-In the "build.gradle" file, locate the "dependencies" block.

- Add the following line inside the "dependencies" block to include the .aar file

-**implementation files('libs/surveybox-debug.aar')**

-Sync your project by clicking on the "Sync Now" button that appears in the toolbar.
-This action ensures that the new dependency is recognized and properly added to your project.

-After performing these steps, the .aar file will be included in your Android project, and you can use its classes, resources, and other assets in your code.
-Remember to rebuild your project to make sure the changes take effect.
+**Step 2.** Download the .aar file in  computer from (https://github.com/surveybox-io/SurveyBoxSdk-Android)

+Extract the zip file.

 # Requirements

+The SDK supports iOS 13+.
+Survicate Mobile SDK is distributed in a binary version and developed using Swift 5.3.
+The minimum required version of Xcode is 13.0, however we recommend using the SDK with Xcode 13.1 and above.

+Using Survaybox Mobile SDK requires an account at Survaybox.
+Sign up for free and find your workspace key in the Access Keys tab.

-**Minimum SDK:** The minimum SDK required by the SDK is set to 24 (Android 7.0 Nougat).
-Therefore, the project where you want to install this SDK should have a minimum SDK version of 24 or higher.
+**Minimum SDK:** The minimum SDK required by the SDK is set to 24 (Android 7.0 Nougat) or higher.

 **Compile SDK:** The SDK is compiled against SDK version 33.
-Hence, the project where you want to use this SDK should have the corresponding SDK version installed.

 **Dependencies:** The SDK has several dependencies listed in the dependencies block.
 To use the SDK, the project should include the necessary dependencies in its own Gradle file.
 These dependencies include: